sabs21/jpeg-decoder/README.md

 # JPEG Decoder
 Decodes JPEG images that use Baseline Discrete Cosine Transform (DCT).
+Chroma subsampling is supported, although it's only been tested for quarter and half resolution color components.

 Currently a work in progress:
-- Handling baseline jpeg images with color channels containing the same resolution.
+- Fixing a deep fried effect from color scaling inaccuracy